-During floor consideration, the full Senate adopted a bipartisan amendment that removed provisions from the bill that would have stripped the Secretary of Energy of the ability to manage preparation of DOE's annual budget request for nuclear security programs, including New Mexico's two national labs.
+The conference agreement removed provisions from the Senate's original bill that would have stripped the Secretary of Energy of the ability to manage preparation of DOE's annual budget request for nuclear security programs, including New Mexico's two national labs.
 Such sweeping changes could impact civilian control of our nation's nuclear weapons programs and limit Congressional oversight.
 The proposed transfer of DOE's annual budget planning to DoD could also imperil future funding for other critical DOE responsibilities such as WIPP operations and ensuring cleanup of the nation's nuclear weapons complex.